alpianon/pandoc-inline-headers/README.rst

 The last variable is the one that ‘activates’ ``inline-section-headers``.
 It means that all headers, whose level is 2 or higher, will be rendered as inline headers.
+Such parameter automatically activates also the ``crossref-ordered-list`` filter (see below), that can be activated also (if for some reason you do not want inline section headers but you do want ordered lists converted to ``pandoc-crossref`` sections) by setting ``crossrefOrderedList: true``.

 Of course you can choose level 3, 4, etc. as inlineHeaderLevel.
 Instead, putting values below 2 will not produce any effect – so first level